(Visited 5,261 times, 1 visits today)

 K2 has on-site leasing and management staff and 24/7 door staff.
 One unusual aspect of the building’s services is the number of events hosted on- and off-site that enable residents to meet one another and learn about their neighborhood.

 The building is pet-friendly and smoke-free.
-K2′s dog run is the largest in the city.
+K2’s dog run is the largest in the city and has been recently revamped and opened to the public.

 K2’s west-of-the-river location is easily misunderstood: it’s far more convenient and lively than is apparent from a superficial look.

 K2 is the first Fulton River District high-rise with direct access to a major north-south thoroughfare, connecting with Halsted St (800 W) at the bridge level and Kinzie St (400 N) at ground-level.
 The keystone location affords residents quick access to River North, River West and the West Loop.

 K2 is directly adjacent to a new, heavily-reviewed Jewel-Osco in a strip center that also has a Radio Shack, a Pet Stuff, a Chase bank branch, a Hair Cuttery, a cleaners and a nail salon.
 A pedestrian bridge connects K2’s amenities level to the Jewel and strip center.

 The thriving restaurant and nightlife scenes in Greektown, River North and the West Loop are all within a few minutes’ walk of K2.
 Bucktown and Wicker Park are minutes away by cab, bike or Blue Line trains.